Weekend Fireworks And The Implications For Markets

-Ok so in light of recent "events" (if that's what you want to call them), I'd be remiss if I didn't follow up on the piece I published over the weekend on possible upside for the S&P (SPY) in the event tax reform passes in one form or another.
+Okay, so in light of recent "events" (if that's what you want to call them), I'd be remiss if I didn't follow up on the piece I published over the weekend on possible upside for the S&P (SPY) in the event tax reform passes in one form or another.

 As a brief refresher, here is Goldman's attempt to quantify the EPS impact of the Trump plan as is and of a revised plan that the bank thinks has a more realistic chance of flying on Capitol Hill: